+We enjoyed raising tadpoles and seeing them grown to become frogs.
 I knew it would be difficult for the kids to feed Chester, the cricket in the book to their frogs.
 However, once Alex and Ava understood the food chain they had not problem feeding our new frogs crickets every other day.

 We had a great week filled with fun and free food chain learning!
 We started with a copy of the food chain pyramid.
 Click here to print.
 They really enjoyed coloring this.

 We then headed over to SheppardsSoftware.com for some interactive food chain learning!

 You can print free food chain worksheets at Turtlediary.com.
 To print the following worksheet please click here.

 Food Chain Activities

 Alex and Ava loved making, and playing with, stacking food chain cups.
 They were super easy to make.
 Alex looked through some magazines and cut out pictures of animals that would create a specific food chain.

 He then glued them onto cups.
 You could easily use toilet paper or paper towel tubes and just cut them so they will fit over one another for nesting cups.

 And then you stack them in the correct order.